What are my rights under the Military Lending Act?

 Your rights under the MLA include:

 - A 36% interest cap.
-You cannot be charged more than a 36% Military Annual Percentage Rate (MAPR), which includes the following costs in calculating your interest rate (with some exceptions):
+You can’t be charged more than a 36% Military Annual Percentage Rate (MAPR), which includes the following costs in calculating your interest rate (with some exceptions):

-- credit insurance premiums
+- Credit insurance premiums or fees,

 If you have an issue with a consumer loan, you can submit a complaint to the CFPB.
 We’ll forward your complaint to the company and work to get a response from them.